paypal/fullstack-phone/README.md

 ##### `phoneHandler.getAsYouTypeFormatter(regionCode)`

-Returns a new AsYouTypeFormatter object instantiated for the given region.
+Return a new AsYouTypeFormatter object instantiated for the given `regionCode`.

 ##### Example